How can I know that the ticket I am buying is valid or real?

 - Each year we find people trying to scam would-be ticket buyers by asking them to send payment via Moneygram.
 Do not fall victim to this!

-- You are placing yourself at risk by buying a marked up ticket from eBay, craigslist, or other reselling site.
+- You are placing yourself at risk by buying a marked up ticket from eBay, craigslist, or ticket reselling websites such as viagogo, stubhub, and vividseats.
 When we discover tickets being sold for above face value we void them.